From Coalgebraic Determinization to Belief Construction for Partial Observability: Coalgebraic Belief Construction

 Intuitively, a state of its belief coalgebra is a set of states of the original coalgebra that share the same observation.
 Its nondeterministic transition is defined over partitions of all possible transitions, where the partitions are induced by observations. \end{exa}

 \begin{rem}[the design choice for nondeterminism] You may wonder whether we can define $T$ and $F$ by the powerset monad $T\coloneqq \pfunc$ and $F\coloneqq \id$, respectively.
-This design choice is not suitable for us since it does not satisfy an assumption we will make in~\cref{asm:semBelief} to reason the semantics of belief coalgebras. \end{rem}
+This design choice is not suitable for us since it does not satisfy an assumption we will make in~\Cref{sec:correctness} for the correctness of the belief construction. \end{rem}

 We conclude this section with two basic properties of the belief construction.
 We first consider the fully observable case, and show that the belief construction does not produce new states up to canonical isomorphism.
 We then make precise how the belief construction is related to ordinary coalgebraic determinization.
 See \Cref{ap:proof_bel_id} for the proof. \begin{prop} For every $FT$-coalgebra $\delta \colon S \to FTS$, one has $\Bel(\id_S, \langle \delta, \id_S\rangle) \cong (\id_S, \langle \delta, \id_S\rangle)\colon S \to S \to FTS \times S$. \end{prop}